sheldon123z/BLE-Sensor-Mesh/README.md

 The client node is the one to send commands to and receive data from the server nodes.
 The client node implements a sensor client model.
 In the primary design of the network, there is only one client node that exists in the network.
 Currently, the client node is designed to have an external button to send the commands to the server nodes.
 Every time the button has been pressed, the corresponding types of messages will be sent to the server node and receive the immediate replies.
 ![](https://github.com/ANRGUSC/ble_sensor_mesh/blob/master/pics/Illustration%20of%20sensor%20server%20model.png)

-<center>Figure 2: Illustration of Sensor server model and sensor client model</center>
+<p align="center">Figure 2: Illustration of Sensor server model and sensor client model</p>

 _(reference: model specification 4.5 )_
 ### the Provisioner node: